libp2p/specs/autonat/autonat-v2.md

 In `autonat v2` client sends a priority ordered list of addresses.
-On receiving this list the server dials the first address on the list that it is capable of dialing. `autonat v2` allows nodes to determine reachability for individual addresses.
+On receiving this list the server dials the first address on the list that it is capable of dialing.
+As the server dials _exactly_ one address from the list, `autonat v2` allows nodes to determine reachability for individual addresses.
 Using `autonat v2` nodes can build an address pipeline where they can test individual addresses discovered by different sources like identify, upnp mappings, circuit addresses etc for reachability.
 Having a priority ordered list of addresses provides the ability to verify low priority addresses.
 Implementations can generate low priority address guesses and add them to requests for high priority addresses as a nice to have.
 This is especially helpful when introducing a new transport.
 Initially, such a transport will not be widely supported in the network.
 Requests for verifying such addresses can be reused to get information about other addresses

 Compared to `autonat v1` there are two major differences
 1. `autonat v1` allowed testing reachability for the node. `autonat v2` allows